Sandeep-BlackHat/45_Days_For_Placement/time_complx.md

 # 4. What does it mean when we say that an algorithm X is asymptotically more efficient than Y?
-Options:

-X will always be a better choice for small inputs
-X will always be a better choice for large inputs
-Y will always be a better choice for small inputs
-X will always be a better choice for all inputs

 2. X will always be a better choice for large inputs